Hostile Takeover

 J startled, and cast her eyes down.
 She certainly didn’t say anything.
 (And felt suddenly thankful she lost the impulse to apologize.)
 Her impulses didn’t entirely serve her, though — her eyes narrowed in frustration, but either Louisa wasn’t looking or didn’t care.

-“J…” Tessa reached out.
+“J…” Tessa reached out a hand.

 “Sorry boss, corporate’s spoken.”